hypatiah/bipbop/october_notes.md

 Send a key through a hashing function (ex: MD5, SHA1, or one of own invention) that converts to an addressable space (some sort of index).

 Note: hash tables have O(1) (constant time) lookups, deletes and adds if you're doing a set/map.

+##Functional Programming
+Functional programming allows ways to structure code to be maintainable, composeable, and easy to reason about.

+Minimizes side effects: aka minimizing where we affect state.

+Makes prgoram easier to reason because can easily reason through individual parts of code.

+*Pure function: a function that modifies no state and is idempotent*

+Generally want small, focused, pure functions.

+**Idempotent:** denoting an element of a set that is unchanged in value when multiplied or operated on by itself.